Jmp13033/hre/README.md

 ---

+## ⚠️ Hardware Compatibility Note

+This package includes optimized implementations that may use CPU-specific features when available.
+Key considerations:
+- **x86_64 Systems**: Automatic AVX2 acceleration will be used if detected

+For maximum performance on x86, ensure:
+- CPU supports AVX2 instructions

+*Note: The package will automatically use the fastest available implementation for your hardware.*

 ## 💬 Feedback

 We’re currently running a pilot and looking for feedback!
 Try it out and let us know how it performs on your real-world workloads.